Miguel Hidalgo y Costilla: Parish priest in Dolores

-In 1803, aged 50, he arrived in Dolores accompanied by his family that included a younger brother, a cousin, two half sisters, as well as María and their two children.
+In 1803, aged 50, Hidalgo arrived in Dolores accompanied by his family that included a younger brother, a cousin, two half sisters, as well as María and their two children.
 He obtained this parish in spite of his hearing before the Inquisition, which did not stop his secular practices.

 After Hidalgo settled in Dolores, he turned over most of the clerical duties to one of his vicars, Francisco Iglesias, and devoted himself almost exclusively to commerce, intellectual pursuits and humanitarian activities.
 He spent much of his time studying literature, scientific works, grape cultivation, and the raising of silkworms.
 He used the knowledge that he gained to promote economic activities for the poor and rural people in his area.
 He established factories to make bricks and pottery and trained indigenous people in the making of leather.
 He promoted beekeeping.
 He was interested in promoting activities of commercial value to use the natural resources of the area to help the poor.
 His goal was to make the indigenous and mestizos more self-reliant.
 However, these activities violated mercantilist policies designed to protect agriculture and industry in Spain, and Hidalgo was ordered to stop them.
 These policies as well as exploitation of mixed race castas fostered animosity in Hidalgo towards the Peninsular-born Spaniards in Mexico.

 In addition to restricting economic activities in New Spain, Spanish mercantile practices caused misery for native peoples.
 A drought in 1807–1808 caused a famine in the Dolores area, and rather than releasing stored grain to market, Spanish merchants blocked its release, speculating on price increases.
 Hidalgo lobbied against these practices but was not successful.